tx13al/trace_compass_rl_model/README.md

    $ sudo make modules_install
    $ sudo depmod -a
    ```
+5. ### Installing Trace Compass on Ubuntu
+   Trace Compass/Development Environment Setup Guide follow [this website](https://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup).

+   1. **Download the latest Trace Compass from the official website:**
+      You can find the latest Trace Compass releases [here](https://eclipse.dev/tracecompass/).

+   2. **Extract the downloaded archive:**
+      Extract the downloaded tar.gz file to a location of your choice.
+Or run following on commend line:
+       ```bash
+       $ tar xzvf eclipse-committers-2023-03-R-linux-gtk-x86_64.tar.gz
+       $ cd eclipse
+       $ ./eclipse
+      ```
+   3. **Install required dependencies:**
+      Trace Compass uses source compatibility to Java 11.
+However, to run the Trace Compass RCP and to develop it, Java 17 is required.
+Here is how to install Java 17 on recent Ubuntu:
+      ```bash
+      $ sudo apt-get install openjdk-17-jdk

+6. ### Trace Compass Instruction
+   Learn Trace Compass Main Features and how to import traces to the project from [this website](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/Trace-Compass-Main-Features.html#Project_Explorer_View).

 ## Training the Model
 - Python codes that used to train the Reinfocement Learning model